2020 Chairwoman’s Challenge launches today

 The competition is open to any female member of the BWPA, including student pilots.
 The judges will use a handicapping system based on factors including pilot experience and ratings, aircraft type and avionics to ensure that every competitor has an equal chance.
 The flight can take place in any type of flying machine, including single or multi-engine fixed wing, rotary, microlight, glider, hang-glider or balloon.

-The presentation of the trophy will take place at the Christmas lunch, and members will be able to examine the competitors’ log books.
+The presentation of the trophy will take place at the AGM and Christmas lunch (date TBC), where members will also be able to examine all the Challenge Logbooks.

 - The duration of the flight should be between 75 and 120 minutes.

-- Time spent on the ground, for example for taxiing, cannot be included as flight time.
+- Time spent on the ground, for example taxiing, cannot be included as flight time.